 The EITC Campaign Fund (EITC CF) was established in 2017 and focuses on supporting a year-long effort in which a window of opportunity to promote or defend a state EITC seems urgent.
-Awards are made through an invitation-only RFP process, on a rolling basis and range from $30,000-$50,000.
+Awards are made through an invitation-only RFP process, on a rolling basis and range from $30,000-$75,000.

 To date, $380,000 has been awarded to seven state networks in campaign funds.